TerriaJS/boundary-tiles/README.md

 #### S3: Create bucket

 1. Name it according to the subdomain you will use, eg `tiles.terria.io`
+   * Region: Asia Pacific (Sydney)
+   * Uncheck all four "Manage public access control lists (ACLs) for this bucket" and "Manage public bucket policies for this bucket" options
-2. Set the policies to fully public, with this bucket policy:
+2. In the bucket, Permissions > Bucket Policy, paste this (updating the bucket name):

 ```
  {